 When Brandt first photographed Moore in his studio in 1942 for the 10-page spread in Lilliput magazine, a monthly arts magazine with photos and short stories, the piece juxtaposed the two artists’ shelter images for the first time.

-Both artists’ works conveyed the stoicism of civilians during wartime, and although the media they used were different, their interests were already manifestly similar and the two appeared in magazines together for many years to come.
+Both artists’ works conveyed the stoicism of civilians during wartime, and although the media they used were different, their interests were already manifestly similar and the pair appeared in magazines together for many years to come.

 One of Brandt’s most famous wartime images is of St Paul’s Cathedral, illuminated by the moonlight and surrounded by the devastation of the Blitz.
 It was one of a series of photos he took evoking the shattered but indomitable architecture of wartime London, yet he also shared with Moore an intense interest in the people enduring the privations of war in the capital.